Aishanipach/Interview-Checkpoints/BasicsChecklist/dbms.md

 - An E-R model referes to a diagrammatic approach to db design by taking account of a real- life entities and establishing relationship between them.

+- Aggregation refers to a feature of E-R model which allows a dataset relation to participate in another set relation.

 - TRUNCATE is like DELETE, only it removes all the data.

 - In a **shared lock**, for reading and multiple transactions can access the resource while in **exclusive lock** is about performing a write operation.